 Competitions, Portraits, Portrait Models

-I would like to sincerely thank all of the parents who trusted me with their most treasured possessions, their children for 20+ years.
+I would like to sincerely thank all of the parents who trusted me with their most treasured possessions, your children for 20+ years.
 Parents were open about what they wanted and how we could achieve that for them.
 They also allowed me artistic freedom in creating images for them and for my Portrait Models Program, in addition to Competition Images for the Professional Photographer's Association.
 This included both high school age and junior models who helped to shape the style of images that defined J Gray Fabian Photography.
 Many times it was to try out a new location, or a new "look" or certain images just as samples for variety on my website.
 I especially need to thank those kids, both young and old, who worked with me to achieve the results I envisioned.
 They were patient, relaxed, and willing to try any idea that I had.

 My goal was always...make it fun, and keep them engaged.
 [2 year old or a 16 year old] The best shots were the ones in between the poses.
 Tots were always a favorite.

 Most clients chose to use their images in their holiday cards.
 This was always a wonderful compliment.
 One of my clients gave me the best compliment, "Friends and family are still commenting on how beautiful our cards were and it is months later!"
 The best compliment was always when they returned for updated Portraits.
 Fall is such a busy time.
 We often did holiday sessions in the spring or summer when nature is alive and it is mild outdoors.
 I could still custom design a holiday card based around these outfits.
 Plus non-holiday outfits lent themselves to images that families wanted for wall art and custom albums, though changing outfits was always encouraged per session.
 One of my favorite parts after sessions was creating their Cards and Custom Art Albums designed with many images, special wording and details specific to each family.
 This was a way to have their many favorites when they could not narrow down their choices.